 - Control of materials used in technique (0-15)

 - Precision in construction or finishing (0-10)

 The Middle Kingdom Arts and Sciences Faire (SCA) judging criteria is very specific covering many techniques and interpretations.
 This website will link you to all the categories.
-It is quite interesting to see how specific they get.

 If you are interested in becoming a judge, here are a couple organizations where you can get certified to judge:

 The Judging Certification Program (JCP) was established in 1987 to certify qualified evaluators for needlework exhibitions, and to oversee a standard of excellence in the development of needlework through professional judging.
 Those who satisfactorily complete the program are certified to serve as judges or jurors for needlework shows and exhibits.